mqttjs/MQTT.js/README.md

   }
   ```

+  - `forceNativeWebSocket`: set to true if you're having detection issues (i.e. the `ws does not work in the browser` exception) to force the use of native WebSocket.
   - `unixSocket`: if you want to connect to a unix socket, set this to true

 In case mqtts (mqtt over tls) is required, the `options` object is passed through to [`tls.connect()`](http://nodejs.org/api/tls.html#tls_tls_connect_options_callback).
 If using a **self-signed certificate**, set `rejectUnauthorized: false`.
 However, be cautious as this exposes you to potential man in the middle attacks and isn't recommended for production.